Grounded Reason

 The road to the NCAA College Baseball World Series starts this week.
 All games leading up to the College World Series and the World Series Finals are broadcast on an ESPN-owned channel (ESPN+ ESPN, ESPN2, LongHorn Network, ESPNU, ACC Network, SEC Network, etc.).
 However, you don’t need cable to watch.

-Sling TV’s Orange package typically costs $35 per month, with the “Sports Extra add-on” costing an additional $11 per month.
-However, Sling TV currently has a promotion where you get 50% off the first month.
-With the Sports Extra add-on package costing $11 per month, you can watch every game of the College World Series on Sling for $23 (half of $35 +$11) and $7 for ESPN+. $30 will provide access to all the channels you need if you drop both subscriptions once the College world series ends.
+Sling TV’s Orange package typically costs $40 per month, with the “Sports Extra add-on” costing an additional $11 per month.
+However, Sling TV currently has a promotion where you get $10 off the first month.
+With the Sports Extra add-on package costing $11 per month, you can watch every game of the College World Series on Sling for $51 ($10 of the $51 for Sling and $9.99 for ESPN+).

 Since ESPN+ can only be watched through the ESPN app, I find it much easier to link your Sling TV account email and password to unlock the ESPN app.
 This will let you watch every game of the NCAA College Baseball World Series through the ESPN app.
 I’ve included instructions below.